sparktsang/sparktsang.github.io/_posts/insurance.md

 And so, the climate changed.
 The free, open atmosphere vanished, replaced by the rigid discipline of daily meetings and micromanagement.
 We were forced back to basics: write down a hundred names, detail your approach for each, report your progress case by case.
 The simulation had become more important than reality.
 My long-term project—my "lie detector"—was an alien concept in a tribe that ran on personal relationships and charisma.
 It threatened the simulation.
 And so, it had to be starved of oxygen.

-The new climate was suffocating.
 My grand plans felt more distant than ever.
 My sales performance, never stellar, worsened.
 The termination letter, when it finally came, was not a shock.

 It was a relief.